Black Diamond Momentum - Women's Review

 Since the Momentums lack a downturned toe box and the asymmetry of a more aggressive shoe, they are not the tool of choice for pockets and steep climbing.
 These shoes are designed more for edging on vertical or less-than-vertical terrain, whereas shoes like the Lotus are better suited for steeper climbing.
 The affordable and technical Lotus impressed us enough to earn our Best Buy Award.

 The Momentum, like most of the other Velcro slippers in this review, received high scores in this metric.
 It doesn't take much to get these shoes on and off, which is nice for gym climbing and bouldering.
 If they are sized properly, they are comfortable enough to wear for hours at a time, making them a great option for the gym as well.

-For $90, these are the least expensive shoes in this review.
+These are some of the least expensive shoes in this review.
 It's hard to find a decent pair of climbing shoes for less than $100 these days, and the BD Momentum is the closest option we found to fit the bill.
-A similar, but more expensive shoe that we found to be a good introductory option is the La Sportiva Finale, which is only $10 more, but has better rubber - at least in our opinion.

 Overall, the Black Diamond Momentum performed as well as expected.
 It can edge and hold its own on vertical terrain and we didn't notice a huge difference between the new fabric uppers and the classic leather uppers regarding breathability.
 Unfortunately, the women's version of these shoes is very narrow, and our wide-footed testers found the women's Momentum to be very tight and borderline uncomfortable.
 We were not blown away by these shoes by any means, but they are a good buy for newer climbers on a budget.